jlevy/the-art-of-command-line/README.md

 These items are relevant *only* on Windows.

-- Since Windows 10, you can use [Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command line utilities and allows Linux programs to run on Windows.
+- On Windows 10, you can use [Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command line utilities.
+On the plus side, this allows Linux programs to run on Windows.
+On the other hand this does not support the running of Windows programs from the Bash prompt.

 - Access the power of the Unix shell under Microsoft Windows by installing [Cygwin](https://cygwin.com/).
 Most of the things described in this document will work out of the box.